Fast multidimensional convolution in low-rank formats via cross approximation: Numerical experiments

 $Z_\alpha$ and $R_\alpha$ are charges and coordinates of nuclei, $\psi(x)$ is the only unknown spatial orbital with $x\in\mathbb{R}^3$ and $E$ is the Hartree-Fock energy.
 Instead of the classic self consistent field (SCF) iterations we use the integral iterations (see \cite{beylkin-quantum-2004})

 (with $\hat\psi$ normalized after each iteration step) where $E$ is also recomputed at each iteration step as $ \hat E = E + {(\hat\psi, V\hat\psi - V\psi) }/{\|\hat\psi\|^2}. $ Note that $(-\Delta - 2E)^{-1}$ is an integral operator which is computed via the convolution with Yukawa kernel.
 At each iteration arising convolutions with Newton and Yukawa kernels are discretized via the symmetric Galerkin scheme \eqref{galerk} with piecewise-constant basis functions.
 Note again that the grid-based HF solver does not suffer from the basis set error and one can achieve necessary precision by taking larger and larger grids, i.e. reach the \emph{Hartree-Fock limit}.
 Table \ref{hf limit} illustrates this fact for the Helium atom.
 The value of the HF-limit was taken from \cite{nist-2001}.
-On Figure \ref{density} pictures of the computed He and $\text{H}_2$ densities are presented.

 \end{subsection}